Pratishtha123/ToDo-List-app/README.md

 - simple ToDoList for everyday use

-- various features like edit,delete,drag,etc.
+- includes various features like edit,delete,drag,etc.